Video Game: Rockman 4 Minus Infinity aka: Rock Man Minus Infinity

 Drill Man's stage contains Ring Man's hippo Mini-Boss, which has the blocks of its Game Boy counterpart.

 Not His Sled: Three bosses from the original game — Cockroach Twins, Metool Daddy, and Tako Trash — are replaced with new bosses.
-Abverted for the Cockroach Twins in the True Mechanical Area in the form of Omega.
-Nope, not the Messiah of Weil but the dreaded enemy from Final Fantasy V in all his glory.
+Averted for the Cockroach Twins in The True Area in the form of Omega.
+Nope, not the Messiah of Weil, but the dreaded enemy from Final Fantasy V in all of his glory.

-Oh Crap: Shadow Man gets this reaction after defeating him as the Bonus Boss in Wily Stage 4 when his smoke bomb that he used to cover his escape every other time fails to go off.
+Oh Crap: Shadow Man gets this reaction after defeating him as Super Shadow Man when his smoke bomb that he used to cover his escape every other time fails to go off.
 To rub salt into the wound, it then does go off moments after he explodes.

 The Rush Cannon Adaptor.
 However, a few of the Bosses can turn it against you.